 Even the most talented, knowledgeable person needs the character traits listed above to find success.
-At CAPS, we teach these traits explicitly.
+At CAPS, we emphasize these traits day to day.

-Our instructional programs not only fulfill the rigorous NJ State Learning Standards but also anticipate success on the SAT, ACT, and AP Exams, and in college learning as well.
+Our K-12 instructional programs not only fulfill the rigorous NJ State Learning Standards but also prepare scholars for success with the SAT, AP Exams, and college.

 CAPS scholars have a longer school day, accumulating the equivalent of 30 extra days each year compared to typical public school students.
-This allows not only for longer classes but also for extra periods of math and literacy each day without sacrificing breadth of learning.
+This allows for extra periods of math and literacy each day without sacrificing breadth of learning.
 Academic support is also available outside of the school day.

 Arts & Athletics

-Well-known fact: Students who engage in the arts and who participate in athletics have higher rates of college enrollment and success.
-Each year, our scholars create art projects that lead to staged galleries, self-publish comic books, perform in concerts and plays, and show their strength on the field.
+Scholars who engage in the arts and who participate in athletics have higher rates of college enrollment and success.
+Each year, our scholars create art projects that lead to staged galleries, self-publish comic books, perform in concerts and plays, and show their strengths on the field.

 Generally in the summer, these week-long visits give scholars opportunities to taste the university experience and see a new part of the country (or world), building their passion for education and their drive to reach college.